maximKaschitskiy/emg-test/README.md

 ### Solution
 ##### Backend:
 Server based on Node.js and Express library.
 3001 port.
-Records are stored in MongoDB.
+Stored in MongoDB.
 Uploaded images are accessed via direct link.
 Secure routes require validation with the Bearer token in the header's Authorization parameter.

   How to run:
   At first, run Node.JS server: